samsmithnz/SoftwareAdvice/03-Chapter3.md

 # Architecture

-> "Whenever a developer thinks they are being clever, they commit an atrocity"
+> "Whenever a developer thinks they are being clever, they commit an atrocity" Every project needs an architecture.
+An architecture is not just an infrastructure diagram!

 ## The curse of Microservices and SOA
 Is your project strategic or is it a line of business application?
 Does it a major revenue generator for your company?
 Does your project have ten's of thousands to millions of users?
 With the rise of Microservices, it's becoming a more common strategy - but more often than not, it will fail.
 Why?